MLaGA: Multimodal Large Language and Graph Assistant: Conclusion and Future Work

 \subsubsection{Cross-Modal Fusion with Q-Queries}

-In addition to highlighting the most important tokens in each modality, we also aim to capture common patterns across different modalities.
-To this end, we adopt another cross-modal fusion layer upon the shared self-attention module.
-Inspired by~\cite{li2023blip2bootstrappinglanguageimagepretraining}, we randomly initialize $n_q$ learnable queries $\mathbf{Q}\in\mathbb{R}^{n_q\times d}$ in each cross-modal layer to adaptively aggregate the most informative tokens in image and text modalities, formally expressed as:
+To enable cross-modal interaction and token-level fusion, we introduce a set of learnable query vectors $\mathbf{Q}\in\mathbb{R}^{n_q\times d}$.
+Inspired by~\cite{li2023blip2bootstrappinglanguageimagepretraining}, we randomly initialize $n_q$ learnable queries in each cross-modal layer; these queries interact with the concatenated visual and textual tokens via a cross-attention mechanism:

-where $||$ denotes the concatenation operation. $\text{CrossAttn}(\cdot)$ is another attention layer that concatenates the hidden sequences of image and text as key and vector arguments. $\mathbf{Q}_{v_i}\in\mathbb{R}^{n_q\times d}$ is the fused multimodal representations of node $v_i$.
-The advantages of this design are multi-fold: (1) Eq.~\ref{eq-crossattn} acts as a token compression function that adaptively combines the most informative multimodal tokens into a fixed-size token sequence, significantly reducing the input token size for follow-up multimodal instruction tuning; (2) the trainable nature of these query vectors offers node-level personalization allowing different nodes to attend to diverse token patterns depending on the input node attributes—a crucial aspect for graph learning tasks.
+where $||$ denotes the concatenation operation. $\text{CrossAttn}(\cdot)$ is another attention layer that concatenates the hidden sequences of image and text as key and vector arguments.
+This results in $\mathbf{Q}_{v_i}\in\mathbb{R}^{n_q\times d}$, a fixed-size multimodal representation for node $v_i$.
+This design offers two key benefits: (1) Efficient token compression: Eq.~\ref{eq-crossattn} distills fine-grained multimodal signals into a compact sequence suitable for LLM consumption; (2) Node-level adaptability: Each node learns to attend to modality-specific patterns depending on its unique input, improving representation diversity and robustness, which is crucial for graph learning tasks.